Offshore vs. Domestic Trust for Legal Asset Protection

 The pitfalls of domestic asset protection trusts described above have caused many Americans to seek offshore solutions for asset protection.
 Compared with domestic asset protection trusts, offshore asset protection trusts offer many benefits.

 Many favorable offshore jurisdictions do not recognize foreign judgments.
 Trustees in the United States are bound by US laws.
-They can be legally forced to release assets in compliance with a US court order.
-The trustees of offshore trusts, however, are not bound by the orders of US courts.
-In some jurisdictions, trustees are legally obligated to ignore foreign judgments.
+The courts can legally force them to release assets in compliance with US court orders.
+The orders of US courts, however do not bind the trustees of offshore trusts.
+In some jurisdictions, the law obliges the trustees to ignore foreign judgments.
 They are also prohibited from distributing assets while the settlor of the asset protection trust is under legal duress.
 Many jurisdictions require that a creditor be physically present in order to bring a claim.
 Incidentally, there are no exception creditors in favorable offshore jurisdictions.

-Even if a case is filed in an offshore jurisdiction, it is unlikely that the creditor will win.
+Even if your creditor files in an offshore jurisdiction, it is unlikely that the creditor will win.
 In the majority of favorable offshore jurisdictions, only proven claims of fraudulent transfer will be successful.
-Fraudulent transfer is defined as a transfer of assets made with the expressed intent of delaying or defaulting on creditors.
+We define fraudulent transfer as a movement or re-titling of assets made with the expressed intent of delaying or defaulting on creditors.
 However, this is much more difficult for a creditor to prove than it seems, as you will see.

 Another reason that many people prefer offshore trusts over domestic trusts is financial privacy.
-Since domestic trusts are bound by US law, trustees can be forced to release personal information regarding settlors.
+Since domestic trusts are bound by US law, courts can force trustees to release the personal information of the settlors.
 Many offshore jurisdictions impose strict laws regarding the confidentiality of trust settlors.
 The name of the settlor of the trust is not even registered in certain jurisdictions.
 Only the name of the trust, the name of the trustees, and the date of the trust deed must be registered with the government.

 Offshore trusts also work incredibly well for multi-entity asset protection structures.
 Multi-entity offshore asset protection structures provide the best asset protection possible.
 A creditor looking to make a claim against assets held within a multi-entity structure would have to pierce through all of the various entities.

-One example of a multi-entity structure used for asset protection is combining an offshore trust with an offshore limited liability company (LLC).
+Here is the most common example of a multi-entity structure used for asset protection.
+We almost always combine an offshore trust with an offshore limited liability company (LLC).
 In order to use this structure, the settlor of the offshore trust (in the Cook Islands, for example) must also establish an offshore LLC (such as one in the Caribbean island of Nevis).
 The trust owns 100% of the membership interest in the LLC.
 Once the LLC is established, the settlor may transfer assets to the LLC.
 The settlor is able to maintain control of the assets under normal circumstances.
 This is done by appointing the settlor of the trust as the manager of the LLC.

 If the settlor of the trust finds themselves under legal duress, the trustee can step in and protect trust assets via management of the LLC.
 This provides full access to the settlor while the waters are calm.
 Then it makes it easy for the trustee to take protective action while a settlor is under legal duress.
 That said, they do have the ability to pay bills for the settlor of a trust.
 They may also make distributions to trusted friends or relatives on the settlor’s behalf.
 As a result, the settlor has access to the assets held in the offshore trust while their creditors do not.